-Check out: Top 5 Must Have Mods For Your Fox Body
+Check out: Top 5 Must-Have Mods For Your Fox Body

-3. Aftermarket Performance
+4. Aftermarket Performance

-Factory performance parts are extremely abundant too since the Fox Body Mustang shares many components with Mustangs as new as 2004.
+Factory performance parts are extremely abundant, too, since the Fox Body shares parts with newer Mustangs.
 This is because SN95 and New Edge Mustangs are on the same Fox platform as the Fox Body Mustang.

 I will say that the Ford Racing engine components aren’t as good as aftermarket companies.
 The GT40 heads will never flow as well as a true aftermarket set of heads, and the Ford Racing cams are also heavily outdated.

 Also Read: Why are Jeeps so Ridiculously Expensive?

-One of the biggest and best sources for Fox Body parts is American Muscle, they only sell Mustang parts and really know what they’re doing when it comes to building Mustangs.
+One of the biggest and best sources for Fox Body parts is a company named American Muscle.
+They specialize in Mustang parts and really know what they’re doing when it comes to building Mustangs.

-2. They’re like Legos
+3. They’re like Legos